Is your fullness gauge broken?

 Honouring your fullness can be difficult if you are more accustomed to honouring values such as;

-When we have ‘permission to eat’ for instance when the diet rules allow us to OR when we have a ‘F%*k-it’ moment it can lead to overeating or eating past comfortable fullness.
+When you have ‘permission to eat’, for instance when the diet rules allow you to OR when you have a ‘F%*k-it’ moment you may find yourself eating past comfortable fullness.

-Eating past comfortable fullness can lead to feeling bloated, uncomfortable and even nauseous and that’s not including the emotional distress this kind of disordered eating can bring.
+Eating past comfortable fullness causes bloating and can make you feel uncomfortable and even nauseous and that’s not including the emotional distress this kind of disordered eating can bring.

 If your sense of deprivation is high it can override the ability to feel your fullness